 Given the educational and cultural diversity, further efforts are needed to improve the integration of international students.
-To this end, measures will be taken including: providing a "Welcome" pack containing the relevant materials and information for enrolment and integration process; appointing a person responsible for enrolment and communication with international students and an academic tutor in each faculty; organising orientation seminars at the beginning of each semester; making counselling on cultural integration more accessible in order to avoid culture shock; facilitating integration into student organisations (with the help of the UBB Student Council).
-Another approach that can lead to attracting international students is to improve labour market access by creating partnerships with local companies.
-Currently, the network of partnerships with the business sector is more oriented towards the needs of Romanian students.
-Developing a component tailored to the needs of international students can bring several benefits, including: facilitating access to jobs, internships, offering scholarships funded by the private sector.
-Depending on the particular departments involved, efforts will be made to identify companies and negotiate partnerships/update existing agreements.
-In addition, the International Cooperation Centre will make sure that information is disseminated by developing a dedicated section on its website.
+To this end, measures will be taken including: providing a "Welcome" pack containing the relevant materials and information for enrolment and integration process; appointing a person responsible for enrolment and communication with international students as well as an academic tutor in each faculty; organising orientation seminars at the beginning of each semester; making counselling on cultural integration more accessible in order to avoid culture shock; facilitating integration into student organisations (with the help of the UBB Student Council).